Summary

 • Represented international manufacturing company seeking Directors and Officers (D&O) insurance coverage to pay for parallel Office of Inspector General and U.S. Department of Justice investigations into alleged bribery of public officials in exchange for awarding of government contracts.

 • Represented numerous manufacturers, dry cleaners, property owners, and private parties in defense of civil litigation and administrative regulatory actions asserted by U.S. EPA and state agencies (IDEM, Illinois EPA, and Michigan DEQ) in insurance coverage disputes, recovering hundreds of millions of dollars in insurance coverage to pay for the defense of those actions.
-Recovered insurance coverage to pay for the defense of a federal criminal case alleging Clean Water Act crimes based on negligent conduct.
+Recovered insurance benefits to pay for the defense of a federal criminal case alleging Clean Water Act crimes based on negligent conduct.

 Privacy and Data Security